QualiSystems/F5-BIG-IP-Firewall-Shell-2G/README.md

 To connect with Quali users and experts from around the world, ask questions and discuss issues, see [Quali's Community forums](https://community.quali.com/forums).

 # Release Notes
-(if not applicable - remove section)
-### What's New

-[Note]: Insert link to the release section of the shell GitHub repository to view changes made in each release.
-You should include a brief description of the fixes and enhancements made in this release.

-For release updates, see the shell's [GitHub releases page](https://github.com/QualiSystems/Ixia-IxNetworkController-Shell/releases).
+For release updates, see the shell's [GitHub releases page](https://github.com/QualiSystems/F5-BigIp-Firewall-Shell-2G/releases).